 Optimize content for search engines

 Everything matters when it comes to higher visibility, from the way you write your content to how you design your URLs and metadata.
-When considering adopting a Content as a Service (CaaS) model, you probably wondered if it might cause a decline in your content's findability and overall ranking compared to using a traditional CMS.
+When considering adopting a modular content platform, you probably wondered if it might cause a decline in your content's findability and overall ranking compared to using a traditional CMS.

 Table of contents